lk-code/armyplanner/docs/content/codex/ui.md

 Key | Description
 -------- | --------
-`roll-symbol` | displays the power-count for the unit (only available in ArmyPlanner App) `power` | displays the power-count for the unit
+`roll-symbol` | displays the power-count for the unit (only available in the official ArmyPlanner App) `power` | displays the power-count for the unit
 `name` | displays the unit title